 MIARD is a nationally accredited two-year programme with a focus on design-research, experimentation and critical strategies within the field of Interior Architecture and alternative spatial practices.
-The programme is multidisciplinary and designed to achieve the Final Competencies to earn a Master of Interior Architecture (MIA) degree.
+The programme is multidisciplinary and designed to achieve the Final Competencies to earn a Master of Arts (M.A.) degree.

 Students actively engage in course modules that develop their skills, resources, and knowledge towards self-directed research.
 Curriculum modules are integrated and planned to support and critically engage with the subject and student interests, synthesizing research, innovation and professional expertise.